Skip Ribbon Commands

 School-based assessment

-The VCAA applies statistical moderation procedures to school-based assessment scores to make sure they are comparable across the state and fair to all students.
+Using GAT scores, the VCAA applies statistical moderation procedures to school-based assessment scores to ensure they are comparable across the state and fair to all students.
 The statistical moderation process compares the level and spread of each school’s assessments of its students in each study with the level and spread of the same students’ scores in the external assessment and adjusts the school scores if necessary.

 In some studies, GAT scores will also be used for statistical moderation.
 This will be done only if they provide a better match with school-based assessments throughout the state.
 The external assessment scores will always have the major influence in the statistical moderation calculations.